eliaskosunen/scnlib/README.md

    The time it took to parse a single value is averaged out.
    This test is called "repeated" in the benchmark sources.

-### Code size
+### Executable size

-Code size benchmarks test code bloat for nontrivial projects.
+Executable size benchmarks test generated code bloat for nontrivial projects.
 It generates 25 translation units and reads values from stdin five times to simulate a medium sized project.
-The resulting executable size is shown in the following tables.
+The resulting executable size is shown in the following tables and graphs.
+The "stripped size" metric shows the size of the executable after running `strip`.

 The code was compiled on Ubuntu 20.04 with g++ 9.3.0.
 `scnlib` is linked dynamically to level out the playing field compared to already dynamically linked `libc` and `libstdc++`.